Ha'penny Bridge Profile

 Mark McKinnon

-Founder of Ha’penny Bridge and its guitarist-vocalist, Mark’s first journey to Ireland in 2001 transformed his life dramatically, resulting in his decision to put down his Stratocaster, pick up his Taylor and play Celtic music.
+Founder of Ha’Penny Bridge and its guitarist-vocalist, Mark’s first journey to Ireland in 2001 transformed his life dramatically, resulting in his decision to put down his Stratocaster, pick up his Taylor and play Celtic music.
 Upon his return to the States, he was surprised to discover that his songwriting had undergone a dramatic metamorphosis from rock/folk/world styles to a singular fixation on Celtic themes, history, mythology and a fusion of traditional-world melodic structures.
-Frustrated by his inability to find an avenue to sing Celtic songs in Chico, he formed his “dream band,” Ha’penny Bridge, with four members of The Pub Scouts and other musicians from outside the Celtic community.
-His numerous songs written over the last several years comprise most of the band’s repertoire and are often sung by his vocal partner Molly McNally Paul.
-When Mark isn’t singing and playing guitar with Ha’penny Bridge, he can often be found playing bodhran in Pub Scouts sessions, at Lark Camp, or somewhere on Ireland’s west coast.
+Frustrated by his inability to find an avenue to sing Celtic songs in Chico, he formed his “dream band,” Ha’Penny Bridge, with four members of Chico, California's Pub Scouts and other musicians from outside the Celtic community.
+His numerous songs written over the last several years comprise most of the band’s repertoire and are featured on the band's two studio-produced CD's.
+When Mark isn’t singing and playing guitar with Ha’Penny Bridge, he can often be found playing bodhran in Pub Scouts sessions, or dreaming of returning to Ireland’s west coast to sing and play music.

 Jewel Cardinet